prashjet/oss4astro/documentation/README.md

     respectively.
 These are optional, and so you can remove them if you'd like.

-* In the example above, let's say we wanted to insert a link to the correlation function page somwhere (say, under the "Indicies and tables" sections of the index page).
+* Internal links.
+In our example, let's say we wanted to insert a link to the correlation function page somewhere in our documentation file, e.g. under the "Indicies and tables" section of the `index.rst` file.
-  Now that the `correlate.rst` file has been added under the toctree, we can refer to its label using `:ref:` command:
+  Now that the `correlate.rst` file has been added under the `toctree`, we can refer to its label using `:ref:` command:
 ```
 Indices and tables
 ==================

 We can make a link to the correlation page by referring to its label
   like this :ref:`correlation`.